A smiling woman sits at her kitchen table looking at her phone. A laptop, papers, and calculator are on the tabletop.

 How much to pay on your credit card bill

-Paying your minimum balance
+Pay your minimum payment

 What happens if I miss a credit card payment?

-If you miss a credit card payment, you may get hit with late fees, penalty interest rates, or have your missed payments reported to credit reporting agencies (which can impact your credit score).
 Paying your credit card bill online may help you keep track of your spending and make credit card bill payment easier.

 Next steps